semgrep/semgrep/doc/SEMGREP_CONTRIBUTING.md

 ```

 We use [`pipenv`](https://github.com/pypa/pipenv) to manage our virtual
 environment.
-If you don't have `pipenv` installed the following command will do
+If you don't have `pipenv` installed, the following command will do
 so for you:

 ```